-VP of Marketing to the digital team: “Drive more goal conversions from the website.”
+[VP of Marketing, to the digital team]: “Drive more conversions from our website.”

-For business-to-business (B2B) relationships, a company’s website drives marketing and sales efforts that earn more business.
-To be effective and successful, these websites must perform significantly more work than a business-to-consumer (B2C) website.
+For business-to-business (B2B) relationships, a company website is the main driver of marketing and sales efforts that earn more business.
+To be effective and successful, these websites must perform significantly more work than typical business-to-consumer (B2C) websites.

 The stakes are higher, too.
-One lost customer on a B2B website can mean the difference between hitting the monthly sales goal or a C-Suite executive looking for a new job.
+One lost customer on a B2B website visit can mean the difference between hitting sales goals or a C-Suite executive looking for a new job.

-You must devote considerable thought to these four pillars of a robust B2B website:
+You must devote considerable thought to these four pillars of a robust B2B website funnel:

-- Articulate the value proposition – Deliver Solutions
+- Articulate the value proposition – Deliver solutions to their specific problems

-- Understand the sales timeline – Success comes in days or weeks
+- Understand the sales timeline – Successful conversion comes in days or weeks

-Your website must address the interests and needs of each person in a language that appeals to them.
-The goal is to treat each step in the funnel as a series of mini-sales leading to the final closing of the deal.
+Your website must address the interests and needs of each persona in a language that appeals to them.
+The goal is to treat each step in the B2B sales funnel as a series of mini-sales, all leading to the final closing of the deal.

 Completing these mini-sales requires website architecture that different personas can easily navigate.
 A digital marketing and web development agency offers the expertise to build a winning B2B website.

-Great B2B websites can accomplish this challenge in a variety of ways:
+Great B2B websites can engage targeted personas in a variety of ways:

-- Persona self-selection, such as a homepage section that says “How we help Person X, Person Y, and Person Z.”
+- Persona self-selection, such as homepage copy that says “How we help Person X, Person Y, and Person Z.”

-- Keeping website copy high-level but offering downloads of data-heavy case studies for more technical/engineering personas
+- Keeping website copy succinct and high-level while offering downloads of data-heavy case studies for more technical/engineering personas

 - “Why Us?” pages that articulate the value proposition of the B2B company

-- Investing in data visualization that clearly presents technical information
+- Data visualization that clearly presents technical information

-- Implement actionable calls to action and forms that you have A-B tested to know what generates the best conversions.
+- Calls to action and web forms that are A-B tested to learn what generates more valuable conversions

 After identifying the stakeholders in the buying cycle, you must provide ample information that appeals to the distinct goals and needs of each person.
-Enticing B2B personas is less about selling the sizzle and more about selling a prime cut of meat.
+Enticing B2B personas is less about selling sizzle, and more about selling a prime cut of meat.

-That’s the value proposition that B2B websites must deliver.
+That’s the value proposition that B2B websites must offer and deliver.

-For this reason, B2B websites often need to focus more on education instead of urgency or price, which are often the selling point on B2C websites.
+For this reason, B2B websites often need more focus on education instead of urgency or price, which are often selling points on B2C websites.

-The goal is to complete the mini sale or “convert.”
-On B2B landing pages, they must inform and educate as quickly and as briefly as possible.
-The copy should lead the potential customer to the next step.
+The goal of B2B website funnels is to complete mini-sales, or to “convert” leads at each stage.
+B2B landing pages must inform and educate potential customers as quickly and briefly as possible.
+Copy and content should efficiently lead them to the next stage of your sales funnel.

-Those secondary pages may feature product specifications detailing compatibility, support, regulations, etc., case studies and testimonials to validate successful deployment and promote customer satisfaction; or they might include industry certifications and quality standards, which help elevate credibility.
+Secondary pages may feature product specifications detailing compatibility, support, and regulations; they might have case studies and testimonials to validate successful deployment and promote customer satisfaction; or they might include industry certifications and quality standards that help elevate credibility.

 The importance of patience can’t be overstated.
 Remember you are courting numerous players in the sales journey.
-Understand the sales timeline is key to setting realistic expectations.
+Understanding the sales timeline is key to setting realistic expectations.